The Beta Band (album): Background

 In 1997 and 1998, Scottish-based The Beta Band recorded their first releases, three EPs, Champion Versions, The Patty Patty Sound and Los Amigos del Beta Bandidos, which were met with high critical acclaim.
 After they had signed to Regal Records, a subsidiary of EMI's label Parlophone, the three EPs were released together as the album The Three E.P.'s in September 1998, which similarly was met with positive reviews.
 In 1999, they signed to Astralwerks in the United States and the label subsequently released The Three E.P.'s in the country.
-According to writer Ted Hedrickson, the band – consisting of multi-instrumentalists Steve Mason, Robin Jones, Richard Greentree and John MacLean – fused musical elements like ambient drones, trip hop beats and Pink Floyd-style introspective balladry to create their unique sound throughout their EPs, and that these releases "served as a fabulous taster for the band's self-titled debut."
+According to writer Ted Hedrickson, the band – consisting of multi-instrumentalists Steve Mason, Robin Jones, Richard Greentree and John Maclean – fused musical elements like ambient drones, trip hop beats and Pink Floyd-style introspective balladry to create their unique sound throughout their EPs, and that these releases "served as a fabulous taster for the band's self-titled debut."

 By the time of The Beta Band, the group had undergone a successful, quick American tour while having become known in Britain for their live performances.
-Their gigs typically featured films, a DJ set that they would perform before the show, and quirky on-stage sampling from Mclean.
-Although anticipation for the band's official debut album was high, McLean later admitted they were "sure a bit worried about doing an album."
+Their gigs typically featured films, a DJ set that they would perform before the show, and quirky on-stage sampling from Maclean.
+Although anticipation for the band's official debut album was high, Maclean later admitted they were "sure a bit worried about doing an album."
 They would later tour in the United States in promotion of The Beta Band.